vibraphone/vtk-book/VTKBook/05Chapter5.md

 Vector data is data with a magnitude and direction.
 In three dimensions this is represented as a triplet of values (u, v, w).
 Examples of vector data include flow velocity, particle trajectory, wind motion, and gradient function.

+### Tensors

+Tensors are complex mathematical generalizations of vectors and matrices.
+A tensor of rank k can be considered a k-dimensional table.
+A tensor of rank 0 is a scalar, rank 1 is a vector, rank 2 is a matrix, and a tensor of rank 3 is a three-dimensional rectangular array.
+Tensors of higher rank are k-dimensional rectangular arrays.

+General tensor visualization is an area of current research.
+Efforts thus far have been focused on two-dimensional, rank 2 tensors, which are 3 x 3 matrices.
+The most common form of such tensors are the stress and strain tensors, which represent the stress and strain at a point in an object under load.
+VTK only treats real-valued, symmetric 3 x 3 tensors.

 ### Normals

 Normals are direction vectors: that is, they are vectors of magnitude |n|=1.
 Normals are often used by the graphics system to control the shading of objects.
 Normals also may be used by some algorithms to control the orientation or generation of cell primitives, such as creating ribbons from oriented lines.